-\end{itemize} Then the Hermitian metric on $(K_{X/Y})|_{X^\circ}$ induced by the K\"ahler--Einstein metrics on the fibers is positively curved.
-Moreover, if we have the additional condition that \begin{itemize} \item[(iii)] the K\"ahler--Einstein potential $(\phi_{{\rm KE},y})_{y\in Y^\circ}$ is bounded from above near the singular fibers, \end{itemize} then this metric extends canonically across $X\setminus X^\circ$ to a positively curved metric on $K_{X/Y}$. \end{theorem} As a consequence, we obtain the positive property on the variation of K\"ahler-Einstein metric on pseudoconvex domain proved in \cite{Tsuji13-construction-KE-pseudoconvex, Choi15-variations-pseudoconvex, Choi_Yoo_2022}, following the argument of Tsuji \cite{Tsuji13-construction-KE-pseudoconvex} (cf. Theorem \ref{thm_var_psh_domain}).
-See also Choi--Yoo~\cite{Choi_Yoo_2021} for a similar result for strongly pseudoconvex domains contained in a K\"ahler manifold using the Schumacher method~\cite{Schumacher12-positivity-bundles}.
+\end{itemize} Then the Hermitian metric on $(K_{X/Y})|_{X^\circ}$ induced by the fiberwise K\"ahler--Einstein metrics is positively curved.
+Moreover, if we have the additional condition that \begin{itemize} \item[(iii)] the K\"ahler--Einstein potentials $(\phi_{{\rm KE},y})_{y\in Y^\circ}$ are bounded from above near the singular fibers, \end{itemize} then this metric extends canonically across $X\setminus X^\circ$ to a positively curved metric on $K_{X/Y}$. \end{theorem} As a consequence, we recover the positivity of the variation of K\"ahler--Einstein metrics on pseudoconvex domains proved in \cite{Tsuji13-construction-KE-pseudoconvex, Choi15-variations-pseudoconvex, Choi_Yoo_2022}, following Tsuji's argument \cite{Tsuji13-construction-KE-pseudoconvex} (cf. Theorem \ref{thm_var_psh_domain}).
+See also Choi--Yoo~\cite{Choi_Yoo_2021} for a similar result for strongly pseudoconvex domains contained in a K\"ahler manifold, using the Schumacher method~\cite{Schumacher12-positivity-bundles}.